 Most thyroid nodules are benign, meaning they are not cancer and are therefore very unlikely to cause the patient harm.

-The job of the thyroid gland is to make thyroid hormone.
-Some patients have conditions in which the gland makes either too much (hyperthyroidism) or too little (hypothyroidism) thyroid hormone.
+The job of the thyroid gland is to make thyroid hormones.
+Some patients have conditions in which the gland makes either too much (hyperthyroidism) or too little (hypothyroidism) thyroid hormones.

 Evaluation of a Thyroid Nodule